RichardJohnNowell/Citizens-and-Science/README.md

 ## Testing
 The website was assembled using HTML5, CSS3 and JS2015.
 I used the desktop program Microsoft VS code and online Gitpod.
 I used Gitpod a lot more this time than in the previous project for clarity and to practise in a more professional setting.
 Code Beautify was used to tidy code and helped reveal poorly-executed code.
 The website was viewed with several android phones, Windows 10 laptops, an iPad and a 24" separate desktop screen.
 Three browsers Firefox, Chrome and MS Edge were checked.
-My AIO desktop is an up-to-date Linux Ubuntu with a 24" screen.
+My DELL AIO desktop is an up-to-date Linux Ubuntu with a 24" screen.
 This displayed the images well, though some of the styling looked odd.

 ## Deployment